 conductor germany I austria I switzerland

-Originally a cellist, Jonathon commenced his conducting studies at The Boston Conservatory in the class of Andrew Altenbach.
+Originally a cellist, Jonathon commenced his conducting studies at the Boston Conservatory in the class of Andrew Altenbach.
 He went on to occupy the position of Assistant Conductor for both their opera department and the Boston Opera Collaborative from 2012 to 2014, where he worked on productions including La Bohème, Zauberflöte and The Rape of Lucretia.
-In 2013 he became the youngest ever semi-finalist at the Blue Danube International Opera Conducting Competition and furthered his education with postgraduate studies with Sian Edwards at the Royal Academy of Music, London, from where he graduated in June 2016.
+Jonathon became the youngest ever semi-finalist at the Blue Danube International Opera Conducting Competition in 2013.
+From 2014 to 2016, he was Associate Director of the Hampstead Garden Opera Company in London, whilst furthering his education with postgraduate studies with Sian Edwards at the Royal Academy of Music, from which he graduated in June 2016.

 Please use only the latest biography.
 Changes may only be made after consultation with f r e i t a g a r t i s t s.